ned14/outcome/doc/md/08-changelog.md

 Vicente J. Botet Escriba for explaining Expected's semantics.
 - Issue #21 Correct misspelling of `extended_error_code` with `error_code_extended` in the docs.
 Thanks to Deniz Bahadir for reporting this.
+- Issue #17 Give credit to Paul Bristow for the name "Outcome".

 ## 20170511 boost_peer_review3:
 - First release for Boost peer review.
 If you want changelog before this, please consult the git log.